Chronic lymphocytic inflammation with pontine perivascular enhancement responsive to steroids (CLIPPERS)

 Generally, patients remain cognitively intact and do not suffer from other signs of inflammation (e.g. fevers or sweats or meningism) 1.

 These lesions histologically demonstrate a lymphocytic perivascular inflammatory pattern 4.
-However, the condition is still poorly understood and, based on its natural history, an (auto)immune-mediated or other inflammatory pathogenesis of unknown aetiology is proposed 1,4.
+However, the condition is still poorly understood and, based on its natural history, an (auto)immune-mediated or other inflammatory pathogenesis of unknown etiology is proposed 1,4.

 MRI is the imaging modality of choice for the assessment of patients with suspected brainstem pathology.
 The protocol should include contrast.